 The AQHI represents the relative risk of a mixture of common air pollutants which are known to harm human health.
 Three pollutants were chosen as indicators of the overall outdoor air mixture.

 Ground-level Ozone (O3): Ground-level ozone is formed by photochemical reactions in the atmosphere.
-It mainly comes from vehicle and industrial emissions in urban centres.
+It mainly forms from vehicle and industrial emissions in urban centres.
 It can be a major component of smog during the summer, especially during hot sunny weather, and is generally low in the winter.
 Ozone can be transported long distances and can be responsible for large regional air pollution episodes.

 Fine Particulate Matter (PM2.5): Fine particulate matter is a mixture of tiny airborne particles that can be inhaled deep into the lungs.
-These particles can either be emitted directly by vehicles, industrial facilities, natural sources like forest fires, or formed indirectly as a result of chemical reactions among other pollutants.
+These particles can either be emitted directly by vehicles, industrial facilities, natural sources like wildfires, or formed indirectly as a result of chemical reactions among other pollutants.
 Particulate matter can reflect local air pollution sources and widespread air pollution.

 Nitrogen Dioxide (NO2): Nitrogen dioxide is released by motor vehicle emissions and industrial processes that rely on fossil fuels.
 Nitrogen dioxide contributes to the formation of the other two pollutants.
 It is often elevated in the vicinity of high traffic roadways and local industrial sources.